Assessments

 What sets cognitive assessments apart from achievement assessments?

-Cognitive assessments are designed to explore how a person thinks, reasons, and processes information, while achievement assessments focus on academic skills such as reading, writing, and mathematics.
+Cognitive assessments look at how a person thinks, reasons, and processes information.
+Achievement assessments, on the other hand, focus on academic abilities such as reading, writing, and mathematics.

 Most assessments are conducted across one or two sessions and take a few hours in total, providing enough time for a thoughtful, thorough, and developmentally informed process.

 Yes.
-Our reports are recognised by schools and other allied health or educational professionals and may help guide appropriate care.
+Our reports are recognised by schools and allied health or educational professionals, and may help inform appropriate support and guidance.

-Will I receive a full written report with recommendations?
+Does the assessment come with a full written report and recommendations?

 Yes.
 Following your assessment, you will receive a clear and personalised written report that includes recommendations aimed at supporting learning and well-being.